Light Therapy for Alzheimer’s Disease

 Circadian Rhythms and the Suprachiasmatic Nucleus

-There is a direct connection between the eye and the suprachiasmatic nucleus.
-To make a long story short, light plays a big role in maintaining our circadian rhythms, and light can be used to reset those rhythms when they get out of kilter.
+There is a direct neural connection between the eye and the suprachiasmatic nucleus.
+The light-dark cycle controls our circadian rythms, and light can be used to reset those rhythms when they get out of kilter.
 The use of light therapy for Alzheimer’s disease can help lessen the sleep disorders that can be so much a part of that and other types of dementia.

 Bright Light Therapy for Alzheimer’s Disease